Reichenbachian/GoalieBot/README.md

 # GoalieBot
-This was our compsci-630 final.
+This was our compsci-630 winter term final.
 The robot, which we called 'the goaliebot', would track a green vex ball and intercept its path.
 It uses a simple linear regression with a bit of that zesty computer vision.
-Fun stuff really!
+Fun stuff really! <br> There may be some pictures missing in the python notebook.
+This is because somebody...\*cough\* jocelyn\*cough\*...forgot to send them to me.
+This one worked most of the time!
+I think we got a new Neuer in storage somewhere.